 Great, you look like a boomerang!
 Yes, it's frustrating that your stretching is not yet on point - but stretching at wonky angles is just slowing down your progress.
 Don't focus on how impressive your stretch looks: focus on alignment to develop flexibility in the right muscles.

 INSTEAD: Use both passive AND active stretching.
-In a passive stretch the muscles should RELAX and LENGTHEN.
-In active stretching you need to hold the position on its own, adding movement and CONTRACTING to hold the lengthened muscles in place.
+In a passive stretch, the muscles should RELAX and LENGTHEN.
+In active stretching, you need to hold the position on its own, adding movement and CONTRACTING to hold the lengthened muscles in place.

 Remember that you're not only changing the elasticity of your body, but you're also convincing your muscles and joints that it's ok to go a little further!
-You will find more results in 6 months of stretching every day than stretching for 15 years once a week.

 SUBSCRIBE FOR FREE VIDEOS & MORE ARTICLES